zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

     sudo chmod 644 /var/www/html/catalog/admin/includes/configure.php
     ```

-### **Step 9: Configure osCommerce for End User Use**
+### **Configure osCommerce for End User Use**
-Type localhost/catalog/admin in the address bar of the firefox browser you had open earlier.
+1. Type localhost/catalog/admin in the address bar of the firefox browser you had open earlier.
 You'll need to log in with the admin username and password that you entered when setting up your osCommerce Online Store Settings.
 After logging in you will be redirected to a page that looks similar to the second photo below.
     ![](./images/13.png "")
     ![](./images/14.png "")

-### **Step 10: Create a New Manufacturer, Category & Product**
+### **Create a New Manufacturer, Category & Product**

 1. When logged in, click on “Catalog” on the right-hand menu and click on “Manufacturers”.
 On the next page, click on “Insert” and proceed to enter “Oracle” as the Manufacturer Name and upload an image of the Oracle logo (you can download one by using the firefox browser and saving it locally).
 Click save when complete.
 You will then see Oracle as a listed Manufacturer with the image you uploaded.